 - Nomination of candidates for election to the Praesidium and Bundesausschuss, as well as the General Secretary.

 The Praesidium meets approximately monthly and is chaired by the President.
-Each of the six vice presidents has a portfolio.
+Each of the (up to) six vice presidents has a portfolio.
 The Praesidium is in effect the management board of the OeAV and directs the permanent officials under the General Secretary.
 Because the Praesidium normally meets in evenings, in Innsbruck, its membership is heavily biased towards Tyrol.

 This refers to the ‘Head Office’ or the professional administration (or Vereinskanzlei) in Innsbruck.
 It does not diminish the concept of the ‘Gesamtverein’ or change the Constitution.